benKacimi/Rusteek/README.md

 * It's a procedural programming language (no object, no structure)
 * It has been simplified to the extreme without conditionnal instruction (if, then, else...), whithout loop instruction (for, do, while...), without arithmetical operation (+, -, *, /, %...)
 * The learning takes place almost instantaneously
-* 0 compilation error, 0 execution error ! (that's not a promise but an intention - feel free to contact me if you find an issue)
+* 0 compilation error, 0 execution error ! (that's not a promise but an intention - feel free to contact me if you find any issue)
-* It came with a set of core behavior and the model allow to add your own custom funtions.
+* It came with a set of core behavior and the model allow to add your own custom functions.

 So why this name ?
-Rusteek ?
-Basic was already taken, Robust was OK but a bit too pretentious  so I throught rustic was a perfect definition of this project (move rustic to rusteek because it was the only rustic variation available)
+Rusteek ? *Basic* was already taken, *Robust* was OK but a bit too pretentious, so I throught rustic was a perfect definition of this project (move rustic to rusteek because it was the only rustic variation available)

 ## What does it do ?
 Rusteek will help you if you had to display a sentence containing data stored somewhere and data resulting from processing.